lowRISC/opentitan/hw/ip/otp_ctrl/doc/_index.md

 The power manager asserts `pwr_otp_i.otp_init` in order to signal to the OTP controller that it can start initialization, and the OTP controller signals completion of the initialization sequence by asserting `pwr_otp_o.otp_done` (the signal will remain high until reset).

-The idle indication signal `pwr_otp_o.otp_idle` indicates whether there is an ongoing write operation in the DAI or LCI, and the power manager uses that indication to determine whether a power down request needs to be aborted.
+The idle indication signal `pwr_otp_o.otp_idle` indicates whether there is an ongoing write operation in the Direct Access Interface (DAI) or Life Cycle Interface (LCI), and the power manager uses that indication to determine whether a power down request needs to be aborted.

 Since the power manager may run in a different clock domain, the `pwr_otp_i.otp_init` signal is synchronized within the OTP controller.
 The power manager is responsible for synchronizing the `pwr_otp_o.otp_done` and `pwr_otp_o.otp_idle` signals.